josbeir/cakephp-docs-md/docs/2/en/getting-started/cakephp-folder-structure.md

 Console
 Contains the console commands and console tasks for your application.
 This directory can also contain a `Templates` directory to customize the output of bake.
-For more information see [/console-and-shells](console-and-shells.md).
+For more information see [Shells, Tasks & Console Tools](../console-and-shells.md).

 Controller
 Contains your application's controllers and their components.